discordjs/guide/guide/additional-info/async-await.md

 A nice side effect is that you don't have redundant catch blocks now since you use a multi catch because you wrapped all Promises inside the try block.

-So you may be asking, "How would I get the value the Promise resolved with?"
+So you may be asking, "How would I get the value the Promise resolved with?".

 Well let's look at an example where you want to delete a sent message.